 General Dosing Recommendations

 When AZILECT is prescribed as monotherapy or as adjunct therapy in patients not taking levodopa, patients may start AZILECT at the recommended dose of 1 mg administered orally once daily.

-The recommended initial dose is 0.5 mg administered orally once daily.
-If a sufficient clinical response is not achieved, the dose may be increased to 1 mg administered once daily.
+In patients taking levodopa, with or without other PD drugs (e.g., dopamine agonist, amantadine, anticholinergics), the recommended initial dose of AZILECT is 0.5 mg once daily.
+If the patient tolerates the daily 0.5 mg dose, but a sufficient clinical response is not achieved, the dose may be increased to 1 mg once daily.
+When AZILECT is used in combination with levodopa, a reduction of the levodopa dose may be considered, based upon individual response.

 Patients with Hepatic Impairment